pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 Select name of "class IntervalWindow"

-#|en| Let's look at <i>Duplicate Observed Data</i> using the class that creates a window for editing numeric intervals.
+#|en| Let's look at *Duplicate Observed Data*  using the class that creates a window for editing numeric intervals.

 Select 1st "lengthField"